cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 MLS, but allows it to commit again without the necessity to download the full tree again.

-If the client does not expect to commit regularly, only the own path should be kept after a commit.
+If the client does not expect to commit regularly, only the own tree slice should be kept after a commit.

-# Active Members
+# Full Members

-Full RFC members in groups with light clients don't need significant changes.
+Full MLS members in groups with light clients don't need significant changes.
 Any changes can always be built on top of regular MLS clients.
-In particular, active MLS clients are required to send a `GroupInfo` alongside every commit message to the delivery service.
+In particular, full MLS clients are required to send a `GroupInfo` alongside every commit message to the delivery service.
 Depending on the deployment, the delivery service might also ask the client to send a ratchet tree for each commit.